Nice to meet you.

 • The date on which it is prepared

-Many document management software offers ready-to-use proposal templates with customizable title pages allowing you to update your company logo.
-This helps to authenticate your proposal when shared with the prospect and keeps them updated on who is the offeror.
+Many document management software offers ready-to-use proposal templates with customizable title pages, allowing you to update your company logo.
+This helps to authenticate your proposal when shared with the prospect and keeps them updated on who the offeror is.

 2. Table of contents

 The ability to easily navigate through critical and, at times, complex business documents is possible with the help of a table of contents.
-It lists all the sections of a business proposal which allows the prospect to read and switch between components that they need information from.
+It lists all the sections of a business proposal, which allows the prospect to read and switch between components from which they need information.

 3. Executive summary